-With the understanding that detention in whatever form is injurious to health, CCF has gone beyond the prisons.
+CCF understands that detention in whatever form is injurious to health.
+In this light, CCF has gone beyond the prisons.
 Through our Health Check Series, we have come to the aid of many Ghanaians who have been detained in hospitals because of their inability to settle their bills and solicited support for the many others who require surgery.
 We have also provided prosthetic hands and legs for many children whose parents have either neglected them or cannot afford medical care for them.

 Our philanthropy project, premised on the idea that- (there are many in Ghana who live virtually in prisons outside prison because of poverty) has provided livelihood support for many poor individuals and families.